Members of the Innovation, Operations Management and Supply (IOMS) Research Group

-Professor Kumar is Director of Research in the Faculty of Business and Law, and Professor of Operations and Supply Chain Management.
+Professor Kumar is Director of Research in the College of Business and Law, and Professor of Operations and Supply Chain Management at UWE Bristol.
 He is an expert in the area of green supply chain management and supply chain integration.
 Professor Kumar's research interests also include process modelling, innovation in SMEs (small and medium-sized enterprises), operations strategy, and service supply chains.

 Dr Omar is Senior Lecturer in Strategy and Enterprise at the Bristol Business School.
 His research interests include innovation, enterprise and the commercialisation of advanced technology.
 He is co-investigator on the £500K EPSRC-funded Re-Distributed Manufacturing in Healthcare Network (RiHN) project and sits on the advisory board of a KTN Committee that collaborated with over 70 leading academics and industrialists to publish a ‘strategic roadmap’ that reviews the landscape of microbiome science and innovation within the UK.